swisskyrepo/PayloadsAllTheThings/API Key Leaks/IIS-Machine-Keys.md

 <machineKey validationKey="[String]"  decryptionKey="[String]" validation="[SHA1 (default) | MD5 | 3DES | AES | HMACSHA256 | HMACSHA384 | HMACSHA512 | alg:algorithm_name]"  decryption="[Auto (default) | DES | 3DES | AES | alg:algorithm_name]" />
 ```

 The `validationKey` attribute specifies a hexadecimal string used to validate data, ensuring it hasn't been tampered with.

 The `decryptionKey` attribute provides a hexadecimal string used to encrypt and decrypt sensitive data.

 The `validation` attribute defines the algorithm used for data validation, with options like SHA1, MD5, 3DES, AES, and HMACSHA256, among others.

 The `decryption` attribute specifies the encryption algorithm, with options like Auto, DES, 3DES, and AES, or you can specify a custom algorithm using alg:algorithm_name.

-The following example of a machineKey is from Microsoft documentation (https://docs.microsoft.com/en-us/iis/troubleshoot/security-issues/troubleshooting-forms-authentication).
+The following example of a machineKey is from [Microsoft documentation](https://docs.microsoft.com/en-us/iis/troubleshoot/security-issues/troubleshooting-forms-authentication).

 ```xml
 <machineKey validationKey="87AC8F432C8DB844A4EFD024301AC1AB5808BEE9D1870689B63794D33EE3B55CDB315BB480721A107187561F388C6BEF5B623BF31E2E725FC3F3F71A32BA5DFC" decryptionKey="E001A307CCC8B1ADEA2C55B1246CDCFE8579576997FF92E7" validation="SHA1" />